A few thoughts ran simultaneously through my head the first time I read about oil pulling:

 See my notes on Bruce Fife’s talk entitled “Benefits of Oil Pulling for Greater Oral Health and Whole Being Wellness” in my other oil pulling post.

 Does Oil Pulling Detox your System?

-Donielle of Naturally Knocked Up saw me gabbing about oil pulling on Twitter (where I microblogged my first disgusting attempt) and wondered if it was okay for me to do this because I’m still nursing Jonathan.
+Donielle of Naturally Knocked Up saw me gabbing about oil pulling on Twitter (where I microblogged my first disgusting attempt) and wondered if it was okay for me to do this because I was still nursing Jonathan at the time.
 Although I’m really only interested in stronger, healthier teeth and gums and getting rid of that sensitivity, apparently oil pulling is supposed to detox your entire body.
 This seems odd to me…

 Here are some other claims about what oil pulling can help: